sahilshembekar/Gazebo-World/Readme.md

 ```

 ### System Requirements
-You need to have Gazebo installed on your Linux system.
+You need to have Gazebo installed on your Linux system
 [Click here to download and follow the instructions](http://gazebosim.org/)

 ### Implementation
 First build the plugin and update it.
 Write the below commands on Terminal.

 ```
 $ cd /home/robond/Desktop/First-Project
 $ cd build/